 The Glenelg tour includes Glenelg Foreshore, Glenelg Marina, Patawolonga Creek, and vibrant Moseley Square.
 Don’t be afraid you get a short introduction on the basics of riding Segway in Adelaide and off you go.

-Adelaide is a beach city with the waterfront playing a huge part in this cities lifestyle.
+Adelaide is a beach city with the waterfront playing a huge part in this city’s lifestyle.
 Teenagers visiting Adelaide can take a surfing lesson and get a feel of the waves.
-A qualified surfing instructor teaches the basics of how to surf or assists you to refine your existing skills.
+A qualified surfing instructor teaches the basics of how to surf or assists you in refining your existing skills.

 Your experienced instructor will teach your travelling teens the basics of how to paddle, pick waves and stand up on the surfboard.
 All the equipment you need to learn how to surf in Adelaide is supplied along with a souvenir photo.